peidevs/Event_Resources/PendingMeetUps.md

 ###### Topics
 * cat-herder is Michael Easter
+* venue is Startup Zone
-* Tracy Wood on IT procurement
+* speaker 1: Tracy Wood on IT procurement
-* Kody D on Web Toolkit
+* speaker 2: Kody D on Web Toolkit

 #### January 2016